UoM-MSc-Robotics-2024-Team-1/t1_leo_nav/README.md

 - Robot localization node.
 - Imu Filter node.
-- Launch files to visualize the rover in `rviz2` and `gazebo`.
+- Launch node to visualize the rover in `rviz2`.

 This package encapsulates all necessary components to view the rover standalone in `rviz2` and `gazebo`.
-You can also drive the rover around using teleop_twist_keyboard or other packages.
+You can also drive the rover around using `teleop_twist_keyboard` or other packages.

 ### robot_description

-It includes the urdf files for the leo robot, this is launched from the t1_rover launch file.
+Includes the urdf files for the leo robot, this is launched from the `t1_rover` launch file.

 ### rplidar_ros

-Includes different rplidars to launch, our specifc model we are using is the am12.
+Includes different rplidars to launch, our specifc model we are using is the `a2m12`.
 This is launched from the t1_rover launch file

 ### t1_sim

 `t1_sim` is geared towards simulation.
 It includes:

-- Launch files for Gazebo, providing a realistic simulation environment.
+- Launch node for Gazebo, providing a realistic simulation environment.
 - Bridging of topics to facilitate communication between ROS2 and Gazebo.

 This package contains everything necessary for a complete simulation experience.